Spyguy001/Skyline/deliverables/iteration-03.review.md

    - Reason: Due to lack of time, we decided to focus more on making sure that the essential eatures where completed first

+- Goal: Allow Managers to view the bookings made for a particular amenity
+   - Tasks not completed:
+     - Work on this feature was not started
+   - Reason: The tasks planned for the iteration together with tasks left over from previous iteration turned out to be more than could be completed during the iteration.
+Hence no work for this feature could be started.

 - Goal: Allow Residents to select whether they will be going to an event
   - Tasks not completed: